eODP/api/README.md

 # eODP API

-Flask app fot the eODP API.
+Flask app for the eODP API.

 ## Setup